VaimpierOfficial/Vaim-RamSom/README.md

 * `Use Cloud Console for use this tool in android phone.`

-* `Do not use illegel purpose.

-* `The author is not responsible for any issues or damage caused by this program.   `
+* `The author is not responsible for any issues or damage caused by this program and don't use illegel purpose.  `